Meditation Posture – Your Way To Success

 3. Kneeling Posture

 The kneeling posture is also quite popular.
 Here, you kneel on the floor while your buttocks relax on the heels and toes.
-The arms are in a relaxing position with the hands resting on the thighs.
-This meditation posture can take some time getting used to.
+The arms are in a relaxing position, with the hands resting on the thighs.
+This meditation posture can take some time to get used to.